MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** There are no options for this setting.

-#### Do not display "Install updates and Shut Down" option in Shut Down Windows dialog
+#### Do not display Install updates and Shut Down option in Shut Down Windows dialog
 Specifies whether the **Install Updates and Shut Down** option is displayed in the **Shut Down Windows** dialog box.

 |Supported on:|Excluding:|